 The word “captain” occurs three other times in the New Testament and always refers to Christ (Ac 3:15; 5:31; He 12:2).
 The idea is a leader who stands at the head of a group.
-He is a person who opens the way for others to follow–a pioneer.
+He is a person who opens the way for others to follow—a pioneer.
 Jesus was the trailblazer for our salvation.
-He is both the source of our salvation and brings those He saved to His intended goal.
-As Joshua led Israel into the promise land so Jesus will lead us into glory.
+He is both the source of our salvation and He brings those He saved to His intended goal.
+As Joshua led Israel into the promised land, so Jesus will lead us into glory.

 perfect [complete] through sufferings.

 “Perfect” does not imply imperfection in Jesus.
 The Son was never imperfect in any sense.
 He was sinless.
 However, it was not His perfect life that brought many sons to glory.
 It was His death that paid for the sins of the world; it was His sufferings that did it.
 Jesus perfectly paid the price for sin.
 Our Lord completed His office for redeeming man.

 The Greek word “perfect” means to carry something to a goal or completion.
 Jesus consummated the work of saving our souls.
 It was appropriate for Jesus to go through much suffering as the Captain of the salvation of souls.
 His “sufferings” made Him complete for saving those who would trust Him.
 His sacrifice was so complete that nothing was needed to be added to it (He 5:9; 9:9; 10:14).